 When Will Blockchain Become The Industry Standard?

-Sooner than you think, the world’s largest Diamond company, De Beers, are already using blockchain technologies to track diamonds from their point of origin right up to the point they are sold to consumers.
+Sooner than you think, the world’s largest Diamond company, De Beers, are already using a custom blockchain solution to track diamonds from their point of origin right up to the point they are sold to consumers.
 This provides immutable evidence that their stones are sourced ethically and that blood diamonds have not penetrated their supply chain.

 BlockVerify are developing blockchain based anti-counterfeiting solutions for pharmaceutical products, diamonds, electronics and luxury items.
 Due to the open nature of blockchain ledgers, consumers will be able verify the authenticity of products by using a smartphone to scan the BlockVerify tag.